 Exactly what is necessary to develop an effective brand strategy?

 Many things go into a well-defined brand strategy, but we’re breaking down the basics of how to get started.

 First things first, know your business.

 Building a business is a long game, so don’t underestimate the power of a solid business plan.
 We’re not talking about outdated proposals you create to show a bank when asking for a loan.
-We’re talking about understanding your competitors, outlining how you’ll find customers (are you going in with a strong marketing budget, or is organic growth critical).
+We’re talking about understanding your competitors and their competitive advantage, outlining how you’ll find customers (are you going in with a strong marketing budget, or is organic growth critical).

 Next, know your consumers!

 As fellow entrepreneurs, we know that frequently starting out means saying yes more often than no. You need customers, and you may take on too many without defining your target audience.
 That is a part of the journey.
 But that doesn’t mean you should skip the step of understanding who you’re ideal customers are – and learning how to attract them.
 A unique voice in the market does not say, “we serve everyone with everything,” so creating a plan that involves your ideal customer is helpful.

 Once you’ve created brand strategies to attract your customers, guess what?
 You can learn and grow and make adjustments along the way.
 At The MMC Agency, our original customers came to us for copywriting.
 But over time, we begin to do more and more design work as a company.
 This led to a major shift a few years into the MMC story and helped us clarify the customers we served best.
 Adding a new audience to your business is a great example of growth and will likely happen.
 That being said, start with who you intend to serve today and get to know them as a company.

 Now that you know who you’re planning to attract, you can dive deeper into why they’d want to work with you.
 A brand strategy helps to uncover how you’ll stand out in the market.
 Are you a fresh voice?
 Do you have a brand new product?
 Are you reaching an underserved audience?